THIS IS AN UPDATE OF THE FUND PROFILE ORIGINALLY PUBLISHED IN April 2012. YOU CAN FIND THAT PROFILE HERE.

 $1000, reduced to $100 for accounts opened with an automatic investing plan.

-1.22%, after a minor waiver, on $75 million in assets (as of 07/2013).
+0.99%, after a waiver, on $78 million in assets (as of July 2023).
 Morningstar describes the expenses as “high,” which is misleading.
 Morningstar continues benchmarking FOBAX against “true” institutional functions with minimums north of $100,000.

 The long-time manager of Tributary Balanced has returned.
 In what appears to be a modest cost-saving move, Mr. Jordan returned to the helm of this fund after a three year absence.

 If his last stint with the fund, from 2001 – 2010, is any indication, that’s a really promising development.
 Over the three years of his absence, Tributary was a very solid fund.
 The fund’s three-year returns of 13.1% (through 6/30/2013) place it in the top tier of all moderate allocation funds.
 Over the period, it captured more of the upside and a lot less of the downside than did its average peer.
 Our original profile concluded with the observation, “Almost no fund offers a consistently better risk-return profile.”

 One of the few funds better than Tributary Balanced 2010-2013 might have been Tributary Balanced 2001-2010.
 The fund posted better returns than the most highly-regarded, multi-billion dollar balanced funds.
 If you compare the returns on an investment in FOBAX and its top-tier peers during the period of Mr. Jordan’s last tenure here (7/30/2001 – 5/10/2010), the results are striking.

 Tributary versus Vanguard Balanced Index (VBINX)?
 Tributary’s better.